Skip to main content

 There are so many cool areas in Seoul, but Hongdae might just be the coolest of them all.
 Home to Hongik University, one of the top art and design schools in South Korea, Hongdae is buzzing with a youthful and creative energy.
 When it comes to fun and entertaining things to do in Seoul, you'll find endless options throughout Hongdae.

-Planning a visit to Seoul's vibrant Hongdae neighbourhood?
-This handy guide will lead you to all the essential things to do, places to eat and drink, and must-visit shops to help you make the most of your trip.
+Planning a visit to Seoul's Hongdae neighbourhood?
+This handy guide covers all the essential things to do, places to eat and drink, and must-visit shops to help you make the most of your trip.

 Sing at a Korean-style karaoke joint

-To get a true local feel in Hongdae, seek out the closest noraebang.
-Noraebang is Korea's answer to karaoke.
+To get a true local feel in Hongdae, seek out the closest noraebang, Korea's answer to karaoke.
 Instead of belting it out in a room full of strangers, you and your friends can rent a private, soundproof room and sing your hearts out.

-This is a very popular activity, especially in the artsy, student-oriented Hongdae area.
+Karaoke is a very popular activity in Seoul, especially in the artsy, student-oriented Hongdae area.
 And don't worry if you don't speak Korean, you'll find plenty of English-language songs on the menu.

 Catch an indie concert

 There are dozens of live music venues hidden away in Hongdae, from hole-in-the-wall indie affairs to larger, slightly more mainstream venues.
-For strong local vibes, head to Club Victim for punk rock, Club FF for everything from rock to EDM, and Club Evans for all things jazz.
-But even Hongdae's larger venues, like Rolling Hall, offer an intimate concert experience.
+For local vibes, head to Club Victim for punk rock, Club FF for everything from rock to EDM, and Club Evans for all things jazz.

 Watch the street performers

-Those wanting free things to do in Hongdae should keep an eye out for the many street performers.
+If you’re looking for free things to do in Hongdae, keep an eye out for the street performers.
 From up-and-coming K-pop stars to musicians, magicians, mimes, and everything in between, you'll find some incredibly talented buskers doing their thing on the main streets of Hongdae.
 While you can absolutely enjoy the show for free, a small tip is always appreciated.

 Hunt down some street art

-Hongdae is artsy to its core, which means you're going to find plenty of street art and murals in this part of town.
-While you never quite know what you're going to find, some of the best places to see street art in Hongdae are along Hongdae Mural Street (Picasso Street) and Fashion Street.
+Hongdae is artsy to its core, which means you're going to find plenty of street art, murals, and quirky architecture in this part of town.
+While you never quite know what you're going to come across, some of the best places to see street art in Hongdae are along Hongdae Mural Street (Picasso Street) and Fashion Street.
 The street art scene is ever-changing, so your best bet is to get lost down Hongdae's alleyways and see what you can find.

 Visit Gyeongui Line Forest Park